top of page

 Frequently asked questions

-If you find a maintenance problem in one of our properties, you should contact us via email at info@the-rightplace.co.uk & a member of our team will respond within the relevant time frame dependent on the severity of the maintenance issue.
+If you find a maintenance problem in one of our properties, you should contact us via our online portal/app which you will be able to member of once you secure a room & a member of our team will respond within the relevant time frame dependent on the severity of the maintenance issue.

 Please ask a member of our staff for a break down on the severity of maintenance reports.

 If you have lost your keys please call our office between the hours of 9am-5pm, and a member of staff will be able to assist.
-Please note, there is a cost of £25 to replace keys.
+Please note, there is a fee for a set of new keys.

 If you loose your keys and need assistance outside of the hours of 9am-5pm, please call an emergency locksmith.